-The net proceeds from a green offering will be deposited to each of Enwave Canada and Enwave USA's general account based on the respective entity issuing the Green Financing Instrument and be earmarked for allocation to Eligible Projects.
+The net proceeds from a green offering will be deposited to Enwave's general account based on the entity issuing the Green Financing Instrument and be earmarked for allocation to Eligible Projects.
 Enwave intends to utilize net proceeds within 36 months of an offering.
 Prior to allocation, net proceeds from a green financing may be utilized, in part or in full, for repayment of Enwave's credit facilities and/or other short-term indebtedness, held in cash or cash equivalents, or for general corporate purposes.